Compliance Document

 How Trellis handles SMS consent, message frequency, and customer opt-out for automated follow-ups.

-The following consent language is displayed to business owners when adding customers to Trellis:
+The following consent language is displayed to business owners when adding customers to Trellis.
+Business owners obtain this consent on behalf of Trellis AI LLC before sending any SMS.

-By checking this box, this customer agrees to receive automated SMS follow-ups from [Business Name] via Trellis.
+By checking this box, this customer agrees to receive automated SMS follow-ups from [Business Name] sent on behalf of Trellis AI LLC.
 Msg frequency varies.
 Msg & data rates may apply.
 Reply STOP to opt out.

-Business owners must check this box on behalf of their customer at the time of data entry, confirming the customer has verbally or written agreed to receive SMS messages.
+Business owners must check this box on behalf of their customer at the time of data entry, confirming the customer has verbally or in writing agreed to receive SMS messages.

 Effective Date: March 18, 2026